C0d3-5t3w/Pwnagotchi-pcap-convert-for-hashcat-GO/README.md

 Converts .pcap files in ~/handshakes into hashcat acceptable files in a ~/hashcatables folder

+# How to:

-# How to (you'll need to add go back to path and enable it in sudoers):
+(you'll need to add go back to path and enable it in sudoers or you can 'sudo apt-get golang' which will be enough)

 cd ~